 Genes & Genomes.
 For the evolution of the monilophyte chloroplast genome, see Karol et al. (2010) and Grewe et al. (2013).

-Within Polypodiopsida, some inversions in the chloroplast IR may well be a high-level synapomorphy (Gao et al. 2009).
-Grammitidaceae s. str. in particular (included in Polypodiaceae) have green spores and accelerated plastid genome evolution, a correlation that is also found elsewhere in ferns, although it is not 100% (Schneider et al. 2004b).
+Within Polypodiopsida, some inversions in the chloroplast inverted repeat may well be high-level synapomorphies (Gao et al. 2009).
+Grammitidaceae s. str. in particular (included in Polypodiaceae) have green spores and accelerated plastid genome evolution, a correlation found elsewhere in ferns, although it is not 100% (Schneider et al. 2004b).
 In fact, spores that less obviously contain chloroplasts are more widespread (Sundue et al. 2011).
 There has been an abrupt reduction in the rate of molecular evolution in the largely arborescent Cyatheales (Korall et al. 2010: Marattiopsida, Osmundales, etc., not included).

 Ferns are noted for their high incidence of polyploidy, almost 1/3 (31%) of all speciation events being accompanied by polyploidy (Wood et al. 2009), and base chromosome numbers are also usually very high.
 For information on genome size, see Obermayer et al. (2002); large genomes may be an apomorphy for [Psilotales + Ophioglossales].

 Chemistry, Morphology, etc. There is substantial variation in xyloglucan composition of the primary cell walls, Equisetum being particularly distinctive (Hsieh & Harris 2012).
 For basic plant construction discussed from a purely morphological point of view, see Kaplan (1997, vol. 2: chap.
 11, 18, vol. 3: chap.
 19, 2001).
 Monilophytes or ferns s.l. are characterised by having a siphonostele, the protoxylem being restricted to lobes of the central xylem strand, hence bringing to mind a necklace (development of the xylem is mesarch, although notably variable in the Ophioglossum/Psilotum clade).
 Hernández-Hernández et al. (2012) discuss the distribution of the circumendodermal band, tannin-containing cells surrounding the petiolar leaf trace that have a common orgin with the endodermis; they also detail the distributions of a number of other vegetative/habit features.
 Vasco et al. (2013) summarize fern leaf morphology and development, noting a number of shoot-like features.